Informations glycogène

 Overall, the scientific literature indicates a lack of major risk associated with the cosmetic use of glycogen.
 Indeed, the inclusion of this active ingredient as a humectant in formulations does not result in redness, irritation or other adverse events.
 Glycogen is also entirely suitable for sensitive skin and does not present any particular incompatibility.
 Furthermore, its concentration in cosmetic products is not subject to any restrictions.

 Nevertheless, even though glycogen is a gentle active ingredient, it is advisable to perform a tolerance test before using a cosmetic product for the first time to prevent the risk of allergies and side effects.
-To do this, apply a small amount of the product to the inside of your elbow, on your wrist or behind your ear and wait 24 to 48 hours to observe any potential skin reaction.
+To do this, apply a small amount of the product to the inside of your elbow, your wrist, or behind your ear and wait 24 to 48 hours to observe any potential skin reaction.
 Furthermore, always ensure to follow the user instructions of cosmetic products.

 Sources